Continuous characterizations of inhomogeneous Besov and Triebel-Lizorkin spaces associated to non-negative self-adjoint operators: Introduction and statement of main results

-The main aim of the present paper is to derive characterizations of the inhomogeneous spaces $B^{s}_{p,q}(\mathscr{L})$, $\widetilde{B}^{s}_{p,q}(\mathscr{L})$, $F^{s}_{p,q}(\mathscr{L})$ and $\widetilde{F}^{s}_{p,q}(\mathscr{L})$ in terms of continuous Littlewood-Paley and Lusin area functions defined by the heat semigroup.
-Characterization of the classical Besov and Triebel-Lizorkin spaces on $\mathbb{R}^{n}$ via the continuous Littlewood-Paley function associated to the heat semigroup were studied by Flett \cite{F}, Peeter \cite{P}, Triebel \cite{T3}, Bui {et al.} \cite{Bui1,Bui2,Bui3,Bui4}, and many other authors.
-Kerkyacharian and Petrushev in \cite{KP} proved such a characterization for $B^{s}_{p,q}(\mathscr{L})$, $\widetilde{B}^{s}_{p,q}(\mathscr{L})$, $F^{s}_{p,q}(\mathscr{L})$ and $\widetilde{F}^{s}_{p,q}(\mathscr{L})$, but with the restriction $p \geq 1$ in the Besov case, and with the restriction $p>1$ and $q>1$ in the Triebel-Lizorkin case (see \cite[Theorems 6.7 and 7.5]{KP}).
-In \cite{LYY}, Liu, Yang and Yuan obtained the heat semigroup characterization of more general scales of functions/distributions associated to $\mathscr{L}$, called Besov-type and Triebel-Lizorkin-type spaces associated to $\mathscr{L}$, for full range of indices.
-However, the heat semigroup characterization for full range of indices in \cite{LYY} is a discrete version, rather than a continuous one (see \cite[Theorem 5.7]{LYY}).
+The main purpose of the present paper is to derive characterizations of the inhomogeneous spaces $B^{s}_{p,q}(\mathscr{L})$, $\widetilde{B}^{s}_{p,q}(\mathscr{L})$, $F^{s}_{p,q}(\mathscr{L})$ and $\widetilde{F}^{s}_{p,q}(\mathscr{L})$ in terms of continuous Littlewood-Paley and Lusin functions associated to the heat semigroup generated by $\mathscr{L}$.
+Characterization of the classical Besov and Triebel-Lizorkin spaces on $\mathbb{R}^{n}$ via the continuous Littlewood-Paley function associated to the heat semigroup were studied by Flett \cite{F}, Peetre \cite{P}, Triebel \cite{T3}, Bui {et al.} \cite{Bui2, Bui3, Bui4}, and many other authors.
+Kerkyacharian and Petrushev \cite{KP} proved such a characterization for $B^{s}_{p,q}(\mathscr{L})$, $\widetilde{B}^{s}_{p,q}(\mathscr{L})$, $F^{s}_{p,q}(\mathscr{L})$ and $\widetilde{F}^{s}_{p,q}(\mathscr{L})$, but with the restriction $p \geq 1$ in the Besov case, and with the restriction $p>1$ and $q>1$ in the Triebel-Lizorkin case (see \cite[Theorems 6.7 and 7.5]{KP}).
+In \cite{LYY}, Liu et al. obtained the heat semigroup characterization of more general scales of functions/distributions associated to $\mathscr{L}$, called Besov-type and Triebel-Lizorkin-type spaces associated to $\mathscr{L}$, for complete range of indices.
+However, the heat semigroup characterization for complete range of indices in \cite{LYY} is a discrete version, rather than a continuous one (see \cite[Theorem 5.7]{LYY}).
 The continuous version of heat semigroup characterization obtained there still needs the restriction $p \geq 1$ (see \cite[Theorem 5.8]{LYY}).
-Only recently, H.-Q. Bui, T. A. Bui and X. T. Duong \cite{BBD} proved continuous characterizations of (weighted) Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$ for full range of indices in terms of Littlewood-Paley and Lusin area functions.
-However, it is worth noting that they only treat homogeneous ``classical'' spaces $\dot{B}^{s}_{p,q}(\mathscr{L})$ and $\dot{F}^{s}_{p,q}(\mathscr{L})$, and it seems that their approach can not be applied to inhomogeneous spaces.
-In the present paper, we aim to derive the characterizations of inhomogeneous ``classical'' and ``non-classical'' spaces $B^{s}_{p,q}(\mathscr{L})$, $\widetilde{B}^{s}_{p,q}(\mathscr{L})$, $F^{s}_{p,q}(\mathscr{L})$ and $\widetilde{F}^{s}_{p,q}(\mathscr{L})$ via continuous Littlewood-Paley function defined by the heat semigroup, and the characterization of $F^{s}_{p,q}(\mathscr{L})$ and $\widetilde{F}^{s}_{p,q}(\mathscr{L})$ via continuous Lusin area function defined by the heat semigroup, for full range of the indices $s,p$ and $q$.
-Our results are stated in the following two theorems.
+Only recently, Bui et al. \cite{BBD} proved continuous characterizations of (weighted) Besov and Triebel-Lizorkin spaces associated to $\mathscr{L}$ for complete range of indices in terms of Littlewood-Paley and Lusin functions.
+Compared with \cite{BBD}, the novelty of our work lies in the following aspects.
+First, we treat both ``classical'' and ``nonclassical'' spaces, while \cite{BBD} only treated ``classical'' ones.
+Obviously the ``nonclassical'' spaces are harder to handle than the ``classical'' ones.
+Second, in our work we focus on the inhomogeneous spaces, while \cite{BBD} only treated the homogeneous spaces.
+The continuous characterizations of inhomogeneous spaces are more difficult to prove.
+This is because in many parts of the argument, the inhomogeneous term need to be treated separately.